backand/docs/source/includes/_sdk.md

 | options | object | A hash of filter parameters.
 Allowed parameters are: *returnObject*, *deep* |
 | parameters | object | A hash of extra data to send along with the "GET" request.
 This is provided to actions that trigger off of a Read call |

+#### Options Allowed
+The following options are permitted:

+* deep - boolean, Returns related collection objects to the user along with other response data
+* returnObject - boolean, when true the full object is returned after the update call.
+When false, only the ID is returned.

 ### .remove()
 ```shell